Glamour: Enchantment, magic (archaic)

 Bob works long hours at a stressful job, so Mary is understanding of his needs for time alone on the weekends, and she gladly takes responsibility for planning some dates and time together, including sharing costs.

 Very gradually, without really noticing, Mary finds she’s the one doing all the work of planning time together, and she notices what feels like resistance.
 Bob is late.
 He’s tired.
 He has to work on days off.
 He brings work home.
 He can’t spend a night together because he’ll be late at work.
 Or he’ll be going in early for work.
-Sometimes he really doesn’t want to go through with weekend plans at all.
+Sometimes he doesn’t want to go through with weekend plans at all.

 This is hurtful and frightening.
 Mary is deeply invested in the relationship.
 She doesn’t want to feel the hurt and disappointment that occurs when Bob breaks a date that she’s looked forward to all week.
 She becomes less interested in making dates, but, ever hopeful, keeps all her free time open in case Bob should suddenly decide he wants to get together.